EmreDay1/NET.jl/README.md

 end

 ```
-A similar dimension validation and visulization flux exists for this function as well
+A similar dimension validation and visulization flux- like the one for the linear onsager- exists for this function as well